Contingencyplana/storybook_archipelago/portals_and_four_part_paths.md

 - Resolve targets across workspaces using `workspace_registry.md`
 - Fail fast on any invalid path before attempting traversal

+Note: Folder names commonly use stanza numbering (groups of four such as `a0_0..a0_3`, `a1_0..a1_3`).
+This is a naming rhythm only and does not modify the four-part path format.
+See `conventions.md` for the stanza scheme.

 ---

 ## 🌐 Multi-Workspace Strategy